caiocasagrande/caiocasagrande/README.md

 - **[Taxi Destination Prediction](https://github.com/caiocasagrande/taxi):** Developed a predictive model to infer the final destination of taxi rides, reducing empty mileage and optimizing operational planning.

-### Clustering Projects
+#### Clustering Projects

 - **[Customer Clustering for Marketing Campaign](https://github.com/caiocasagrande/mkt_campaign_clustering):** The goal is to enhance business and marketing strategies by clustering customers using the **K-Means** algorithm.
 This helps understand customer behaviors and preferences, enabling personalized strategies for each group.
 Benefits include more effective marketing, better customer experience, and optimized resource allocation for maximum business impact.

-### Recommendation System
+#### Recommendation System

 - **[Beyond "*You May Also Like*": Understanding Consumer Choices](https://github.com/caiocasagrande/customer_behavior):** Conducted an **Exploratory Data Analysis** to understand purchases, products, consumer temporal behavior, and the price-quantity relationship.
 Used **Market Basket Analysis** to identify association patterns among products, classifying those frequently bought together, and **Recommendation System** to generate product suggestions for customers based on their similarity to others.
 This project equips Rex London with information to enhance customer experience through personalized recommendations, potentially increasing sales.

-### Finance Projects
+#### Finance Projects

 - [Credit Score](https://github.com/caiocasagrande/bank_credit_score): Built an internal risk model to optimize profitability and business security while balancing market expansion, providing key insights on loan approval strategies through credit score decile analysis.
 [Streamlit](https://credit-scoring-bank-caio-casagrande.streamlit.app/).

 - [Fraud Detection](https://github.com/caiocasagrande/fraud_detection): Developed a fraud detection model using Exploratory Data Analysis, data preparation techniques, and various Machine Learning models, achieving high ***accuracy*** and ***recall*** to confidently identify fraud.

-- [Credit Score Analysis](https://github.com/caiocasagrande/credit_score): Conducted a comprehensive credit score analysis to increase bank profitability by implementing and comparing Machine Learning models, resulting in a detailed client decile classification for optimal profit and risk management.

-## Data Analysis Projects
+### Data Analysis Projects

 - **[Exploratory Data Analysis for Olist](https://github.com/caiocasagrande/olist_eda):** Performed a comprehensive exploratory data analysis for Olist, uncovering key business insights related to consumer behavior, customer satisfaction, sales patterns, and regional differences across states.
 The analysis provided quality and actionable informations to support strategic decision-making.

 All my projects are structured around solving business problems, employing regression, clustering, and classification algorithms to deliver optimal solutions.
-You can read more about them on my [Portfolio Page](caiocasagrande.github.io/portfolio) and find the codes on their repositories.
+You can read more about them on my [Portfolio Page](caiocasagrande.github.io/portfolio) and find the codes on their repositories. -->

 ## Technical Skills